• Skip to primary navigation

 • Chop the basil into thin ribbons and add to the bowl

-• Add the parsley, 1 teaspoon olive oil and balsamic vinegar to the bowl
+• Add 1 teaspoon olive oil and balsamic vinegar to the bowl

 • Add a little salt and black pepper